DigitalPhonetics/IMS-Toucan/README.md

 ## Creating a new Pipeline

 To create a new pipeline to train a HiFiGAN vocoder, you only need a set of audio files.
-To create a new pipeline for a Tacotron2 you need audio files and corresponding text labels.
-To create a new pipeline for a FastSpeech2, you need audio files, corresponding text labels, and an already trained Tacotron2 model to estimate the duration information that FastSpeech 2 needs as input.
+To create a new pipeline for a Tacotron 2 you need audio files and corresponding text labels.
+To create a new pipeline for a FastSpeech 2, you need audio files, corresponding text labels, and an already trained Tacotron 2 model to estimate the duration information that FastSpeech 2 needs as input.
 Let's go through them in order of increasing complexity.

 #### Build a HiFiGAN Pipeline